PlaidCloud/website/content/en/docs/concepts/cluster-administration/system-traces.md

 System component traces record the latency of and relationships between operations in the cluster.

-Kubernetes components emit traces using the [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#opentelemetry-protocol-specification) with the gRPC exporter and can be collected and routed to tracing backends using an [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector#-opentelemetry-collector).
+PlaidCloud components emit traces using the [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md#opentelemetry-protocol-specification) with the gRPC exporter and can be collected and routed to tracing backends using an [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector#-opentelemetry-collector).